Family Law Specialist Litigates Divorce in San Diego, California

 - Your expenses are what decide financial support.

-(Truth: Your expenses have nothing to do with child support decisions, but they can have an impact on spousal support issues)
+(Your expenses have nothing to do with child support decisions, but they can have an impact on spousal support issues.)

 - Spousal support is already taxed.

-If you are considering getting a divorce in San Diego County, you need lawyers who will protect your property, your family, and your rights.
-It's an extremely difficult time in your life and tough to make decisions.
-There are no winners in a contested family law proceeding.
+If you are considering getting a divorce in San Diego County, you need lawyers who will protect your property, your family and your rights.
+To speak with an attorney, please call The Law Office of Steven M. Bishop, CFLS at 619-299-9780, or fill out our online contact form.